 - Boat good for 20 pax (count including boatmen and tour guide) – P13,000 + P2500 per additional day + P500 visit to the shipwreck

 - If you need to hire a cook: 1 cook – P1000 per day / P300 assistant

-We came in a group and our budget is about P4000 per person (excluding our individual commute going to Batangas Port).
+We came in a group and our budget is about P4000 per person for this 3-day trip (excluding our individual commute from Manila to Batangas Port).

 - Van rental in Sablayan: Ms Vicky – 0939 917 0241

 - Sablayan tourism office: Sablayan.net / 0995 812 6902 OR 0998 546 5917 / email: firstname.lastname@example.org